trenta-io/trenta-OS-wallpapers/README.md

-# trenta-wallpapers
+# Trenta OS Wallpapers
-Wallpapers for Trenta OS
+Wallpapers curated and edited to enrichen the Trenta OS desktop experience.